-Sophie Lee has been trying unsuccessfully to get pregnant.
+In New York City middle-aged Sophie, married to well-off businessman Andrew has been trying unsuccessfully to get pregnant.
 Her husband's family, devout Korean Catholics, prays for the couple.
-His failure to have a child is deeply shameful to him, so when he attempts suicide, Sophie tries something extreme: she follows an undocumented immigrant - a Korean who resembles her husband - from a fertility clinic to his apartment in New York City where she proposes to hire him to sire her child.
+His failure to have a child is deeply shameful to him, so when he attempts suicide, she tries something extreme: she follows Jihah - an undocumented Korean immigrant who resembles her husband - from a fertility clinic to his apartment where she proposes to hire him to sire her child.
 She offers $300 per session and $30,000 if she gets pregnant.
 After several sessions, neither is able to keep emotion out of the arrangement.
 Where can this relationship go, and what about her husband?
 Will her actions save him and their marriage?Written by

 38 of 52 people found this review helpful.

 Was this review helpful to you?